hogaur/conszig/README.md

 conszig
 ---

-consumes from kafka using Ziggurat.
+It consumes data from kafka using Ziggurat.

+Run tests using `clj -M:test`
 Run using `clj -m conszig.core`